Tiffany Zulkosky: Alaska House of Representatives

 After the resignation of Zach Fansler due to allegations of assault in February 2018, Zulkosky was appointed by Bill Walker, making her the first Yup'ik woman to be a member of the Alaska Legislature.

 Alaska Native tribes

-Zulkosky has sought to establish better relationships between the Government of Alaska and indigenous tribes native to Alaska.
+Zulkosky has sought to establish better relationships between the Government of Alaska and Indigenous communities native to Alaska.
 She has focused on "tribal compacting", which outlines which services will be provided by tribal authorities and which will be provided by the government.